All Episodes

 Trump's got a ceiling.

-Trump's not gonna make it.
+Trump's not going to make it.

-Uh everything they said about Trump, essentially, they said about Obamacare and Amnesty, uh promising to defund Amnesty, and that the it's the same lesson, whether you're talking about Obamacare, the same lesson for the Republican establishment.
+And it's the same lesson, whether you're talking about Obamacare, the same lesson for the Republican establishment.

 You have to destroy it.

-And the Republican Party, the do nothing Republican Party establishment that hasn't taken Obamacare out and hasn't taken amnesty out, is now saying, Oh, don't worry about Trump.
+And the Republican Party, the do-nothing Republican Party establishment that hasn't taken Obamacare out and hasn't taken amnesty out is now saying, oh, don't worry about Trump.

 We don't need to take him out.

-He's just gonna implode anyway.
+He's just going to implode anyway.

-It's i i i this is about the Republican establishment.
+This is about the Republican establishment.

 This is about the genius expert.